Teralix42/OuroboAI/README.md

 ## 🧙‍♂️ Author

-Crafted by **Teralix42**, a 15 y/o dev (Formerly known as NeilAnami22--or rather just not known at all).
+Crafted by **Teralix42**, a 15 y/o dev (Formerly known as NeilAnami22—or rather just not known at all).
-Helper: ChatGPT (I'm mostly here looking at it code, and then fixing it when it manages to throw 53 errors at the console).
+Trusty sidekick: ChatGPT (I'm mostly here looking at it code, and then fixing it when it manages to throw 53 errors at the console).

 ---